maxrmorrison/promonet/README.md

 ### Example

-To use `promonet` for speech prosody editing, you must first perform speaker adaptation on a dataset of recordings of the target speaker.
-You can then use the resulting model checkpoint to perform prosody modification in the target speaker's voice.
+To use `promonet` for speech editing, you must first perform speaker adaptation on a dataset of recordings of the target speaker.
+You can then use the resulting model checkpoint to perform speech editing in the target speaker's voice.
 All of this can be done using either the API or CLI.